memfault/interrupt/_drafts/gnu-make-guidelines.md

 [automatically](https://www.gnu.org/software/make/manual/html_node/Automatic-Variables.html)
 set will evaluate to an empty string.

-### Environment variables
+#### Environment Variables

-Environment variables are carried into the Make execution environment, consider the following makefile for example:
+Environment variables are carried into the Make execution environment.
+Consider the following makefile for example:

 ```makefile
 $(info YOLO variable = $(YOLO))
 ```

-Then if we set the variable in the shell command when running `make`:
+If we set the variable `YOLO` in the shell command when running `make`, we'll set the value:

 ```bash
 $ YOLO="hello there!" make